pirsch-analytics/docs/docs/advanced/proxy.md

 See the readme on GitHub for details and installation instructions.

 You can also set up [Cloudflare Workers](https://workers.cloudflare.com/) to do the job.
 They are free for up to 100,000 requests per day.
 The instructions for the setup can be found [here](../advanced/cf-workers).

+There is also a [community provided integration for Astro](/integrations/astro) which acts as a proxy.